shuhuiluo/fastnum/doc/LIB.md

 ## Precision

 Precision is an integral number of decimal digits.
-It is limited by maximum decimal digits that N-bit unsigned coefficient can hold.
+It is limited by the maximum decimal digits that N-bit unsigned coefficient can hold.

 ## Arithmetic